nrv9999/ssdf/README.md

 # ssdf
 ## super SQL data flow

-tool/framework for realization of the SQL data flow, also based on SQL.
+tool/framework for realization of the SQL data flow (ETL), also based on SQL.
 It uses PostgreSQL.

 ### Requirements
 postgres extensions:\